Content

 Elevated serum testosterone levels

-Though the benefits of semen retention need more research, the practice doesn’t appear to pose any risks to a person’s physical or mental health.
+Are there negative effects of semen retention?
+Though the benefits of semen retention need more research, the practice doesn’t appear to pose any risks to a person’s physical or mental health, at least for the short-term.

 However, there might be benefits of ejaculating for mental and physical health.
 The numerous health benefits of ejaculation include stress relief, better sleep, increased focus, and better cognitive function.
+Theoretically, not ejaculating regularly could strain your mental health.

-A few methods of semen retention are:
+A couple of methods of semen retention are:

 Abstinence.
 Abstinence is refraining from all sexual activity, which can mean different things to different people.
 It might be with or without a partner, only refraining from certain sexual activities, or something else entirely.